Cykelero/tasklemon/README.md

 After you've [installed Tasklemon](#-usage), I recommend you look at [the examples](#%EF%B8%8F-samples) below.
 They'll give you a good idea of the main features you'll want to use.

-After that, you can use the [API reference →](http://cykelero.github.io/tasklemon/api/) to find what you need.
+After that, you can use the [API reference](http://cykelero.github.io/tasklemon/api/) to find what you need.
 The reference is approachable, straightforward, and replete with clear examples.
 Here's a sample of what it looks like:

 <a href="https://cykelero.github.io/tasklemon/api/latest/File.html#appendLine"><img src="docs/readme-api-reference-screenshot.png" alt width=838></a>